DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-11-03-changing-how-we-ask-for-references.md

 ## Research

-We did research 7 people who had previously given a reference or had previously declined to give a reference.
+We did research with 7 people who had previously given a reference or had previously declined to give a reference.

 We asked them about their experience of giving references more generally, and found that they: